 As for the incisions and resulting scars, there are several options.
 An incision can be made underneath the breast near the natural crease, in the navel, near the armpit or around the lower edge of the areola.
 Pictures may help you better decide which method is best for you.
 General anesthesia or intravenous sedation is used so you're comfortable throughout the procedure.

-During our consultation, you’ll be able to see and touch breast implants of various sizes and shapes to determine which ones appeal to you.
+During your consultation at our Walnut Creek, CA location, you’ll be able to see and touch breast implants of various sizes and shapes to determine which ones appeal to you.
 You will also be encouraged to ‘try on’ different implants in your bra, under a tight tank top or t-shirt to see how you’ll look.
 As with any procedure, you’ll need to stop smoking for at least six weeks to ensure your body can heal optimally.

 For your safety during the surgery, various monitors will be used to check your heart, blood pressure, pulse and the amount of oxygen circulating in your blood.
 Following insertion and placement of breast implants, sutures are used to close the surgical incisions.
 Your chest area will be dressed in a surgical compression bra to provide support and assist with healing.
 Breast augmentation with autologous fat transfer requires two procedures: liposuction and fat injection.
 Using liposuction techniques, fat cells are removed from other areas of your body with a thin cannula, then the fat is processed and injected into your breasts.
 Your liposuction incisions will be closed with sutures, and you will wear compression garments over the donor areas.